-2023 POINTS OF EMPHASIS
+2024 POINTS OF EMPHASIS

-With 2022 being the best of the three previous years as far as COVID restrictions were concerned, there were still several umpires across the US that did not get to umpire any or as much as they would have liked due to those restrictions.
-The USA Softball Umpire Program feels it is important for all our umpires to review the POE's as they haven't changed, as many were not able to practice them in 2020, 2021 and 2022.
-It is our hope that we will be able to practice and apply these POE's across USA Softball events in 2023.
+With 2023 being the best of the three previous years with COVID restrictions, there were still several umpires across the US that did not get to umpire as much as they would have liked due to a variety of other issues.
+We here at the USA Softball Umpire Program feels it is important for all our umpires to review the POE's as we continue to see these issues at National Championships and National Invitational Tournaments.
+It is our hope that we will be able to practice and apply these POE's across USA Softball events in 2024.